rhitabratakarar/Weathery/README.md

     **Note**: *The API_KEY is just an example.
 Get your own API KEY.
 This won't work.*

-4. Save the file and close.
+3. Save the file and close.

 ## positionstack.com

-1. For this project, [PositionStack.com](https://positionstack.com) has been used.

-2. Signup or Login into the positionstack website and get an API Key from the dashboard.
+1. Signup or Login into the [PositionStack.com](https://positionstack.com) and get an API Key from the dashboard.

-3. Open the `.env` file and paste the key in the following format:
+2. Open the `.env` file and paste the key in the following format:

         POSITIONSTACK_API_KEY=<Your Api Key goes here>